-My three year old son came up to me the other day, and said, “Mommy, I went potty!”
+My three-year-old son came up to me the other day, and said, “Mommy, I went potty!”
 Now before those of you who are not parents click away, hear me out.
 I said in response to him, “Great job buddy!”
 Then I thought to myself, why am I praising that!?
 He has actually been potty trained for some time, so this was not a new accomplishment.
 He just thought it was noteworthy at the time to inform me that he actually did what I told him to do.

-How is it that I can praise my three year old for something so mundane, but that I am so hard on myself?
+How is it that I can praise my three-year-old for something so mundane, but that I am so hard on myself?
 I can praise my friend for losing five pounds, but am distressed that I have not lost all the weight I want.
 I can praise my daughter for reading the word “because”, but I can’t praise myself for my bachelor’s degree?

 On the day I wrote this original draft I accomplished the following things: I took my daughter to school, went to the grocery store, got my son to actually sleep during nap time, managed to do a little laundry, work on this blog post, fed my kids ( I will not tell you what it was), put up a Facebook page, and put my kids to bed.
-That is a lot, and normally I would just chock it up to a day’s work.
+That is a lot, and normally I would just chalk it up to a day’s work.

-But that’s just the thing, whatever season you are at in your life, sometimes just getting through the tasks of a day should be considered success.
+But that’s just the thing, whatever season you are at in your life, sometimes just getting through the tasks of a day should be considered a success.
 Some days you will be lucky to complete one thing off of your task list.
 That is okay!
 All these mundane tasks lead to greater things.

 I don’t praise the above because they are great accomplishments in the long scheme.
 I praise them because they are just one of many little successes that lead to a bigger picture of success.
 We do not freeze these moments in time, because we often brush them off as insignificant.
 But I may argue, that these are just as significant, if not more.